Last Updated on

 - Lung exam.
 Your doctor listens for crackles, wheezes, or decreased breath sounds.
 These and other sounds are clues to the presence of heart or lung disease.

 - Laboratory test.
 Your doctor may order a complete blood count, chemistry panel or urinalysis to help detect irregularities in your body that might indicate a larger problem.
+They may also request a lipid panel (cholesterol test) if you have an increased risk of heart attack, heart disease, or stroke.

-Prevent future health complications.
+Annual physical exam prevents future health complications.

 This is arguably the most important reason to see your doctor every year.
 Preventative care is proven to increase longevity, as it allows your doctor to track your health and quickly identify any changes or typical activity.